1. Home

 Priya Bates

 Priya Bates, ABC, MC, CMP, IABC Fellow is the President of Inner Strength Communication in Toronto.
 She is an award-winning communication executive who provides strategic internal communication counsel to ensure leaders, managers and employees understand the strategy, believe in the vision, live the values and contribute to business results.
-She has a successful history of supporting communication change management initiatives for large multinational and national companies during mergers, acquisitions, reorganizations, workforce reductions, program changes, brand and initiatives launches and operational upgrades.

 Select your currency